AggroBird/ReflectionDebugConsole/README.md

 ![alt text](https://github.com/AggroBird/ReflectionDebugConsole/blob/main/macro.png?raw=true "Macro")

 ## Environment and Utility

-The console comes with a small set of helper functions to make debugging easier.
-This is located in one single script file and can be extended for your particular project (see Environment.cs).

-Static properties defined in this class will be interpreted as custom keywords, and static methods will be defined as helper functions.
-These functions will show up outside of any namespaces for quick access.

 The console can also be invoked via script (see DebugConsole.Execute).
 By default, the console will not disable game input when focused.
 This has to be implemented by the game (see DebugConsole.hasFocus and DebugConsole.onConsoleFocusChange).